-In 2013, Edward Snowden began leaking classified information to the press about government surveillance by the US National Security Agency (NSA) (Reitman, 2013).
+In 2013, Edward Snowden began leaking classified information to the press about government surveillance by the U.S. National Security Agency (NSA) (Reitman, 2013).
 In considering whether to leak information about the NSA surveillance program, Snowden faced a dilemma.
-On the one hand, blowing the whistle on the NSA surveillance could protect privacy rights and prevent the government from abusing people's personal information.
+On one hand, blowing the whistle on the NSA surveillance could protect privacy rights and prevent the government from abusing people's personal information.
 On the other hand, disclosing classified information would be illegal and violate written promises Snowden had made.
-It could also damage US counterterrorism efforts and international relations.
+It could also damage U.S. counterterrorism efforts and international relations.
 Reflecting the complexity of the dilemma, people differ in their evaluations of Snowden's disclosures.
 Whereas some have praised him as a hero of an open society, others have condemned him for being disloyal (Brooks, 2013; Reitman, 2013).

-While extreme, Snowden's situation highlights a key feature of morality: In many situations, individuals sometimes act and judge in violation of general moral principles, for instance by breaking promises yet generally holding that promises ought to be kept.
-In his recent book, Moral disengagement: How people do harm and live with themselves, Albert Bandura aims to provide an explanation for why people sometimes violate their general principles (Bandura, 2015).
-According to the theory of moral disengagement, people violate general principles by "disengaging," or turning off, the violated principle to avoid thinking that they have done something wrong: "It is the selective suspension of morality for harmful activities that enables people to retain their positive self-regard while doing harm" (Bandura, 2015, p.
+Though extreme, Snowden's situation highlights a key feature of morality: In many situations, people sometimes act and judge in violation of general moral principles, for instance by breaking promises yet generally holding that promises ought to be kept.
+In his recent book Moral Disengagement: How People Do Harm and Live With Themselves, Albert Bandura aims to provide an explanation for why people sometimes violate their general principles.
+According to the theory of moral disengagement, people violate general principles by "disengaging,"

+or turning off, the violated principle to avoid thinking that they have done something wrong: "It is the selective suspension of morality for harmful activities that enables people to retain their positive self-regard while doing harm" (p.
 3).
 Through selective moral disengagement, Bandura argues, people can engage in behaviors they would normally have good reasons to condemn without experiencing conflict or losing self-respect.
-When morally disengaging, people are said to first decide which actions they would like to pursue, and then delude themselves into viewing those actions as permissible.
-This idea is consistent with the notion, proposed by some contemporary theories, that people typically do not reason about moral principles when making moral judgments (e.g. (Greene, 2014; Haidt, 2001).
-Instead, reasoning is primarily thought to happen when seeking to justify the actions to oneself or others, a phenomenon sometimes called "post-hoc rationalization" (Haidt, 2001).
+When morally disengaging, people are said to first decide which actions they would like to pursue, and then they delude themselves into viewing those actions as permissible.
+This idea is consistent with recent proposals that decisions about moral issues do not typically follow from reasoning about moral principles (Greene, 2014; Haidt, 2001).
+Instead, decisions are said to happen before moral reasoning in most situations.
+According to these views, moral reasoning happens primarily when people later seek to justify their decisions to themselves or others (a phenomenon sometimes called "post-hoc rationalization," Haidt, 2001).

-The present book review takes a critical perspective on moral disengagement as a psychological construct.
-Our view is based on the notion that individuals are sometimes forced to prioritize competing principles, violating one principle in order to follow another (Turiel, 2003; Turiel & Dahl, in press).
+In this book review, we take a critical perspective on moral disengagement as a psychological construct.
+In our view, reasoning about moral principles is central to people's evaluations and decisions.
+However, when reasoning about multifaceted situations, people are sometimes forced to prioritize conflicting principles, violating one principle in order to follow another (Turiel, 2003; Turiel & Dahl, in press).
 For instance, children and adults hold general principles about keeping promises, not harming others, and not lying.
-Still, most think it is sometimes permissible or even required to violate such general moral principles when they conflict with other principles (Dahl, Uttich, Gingo, & Turiel, 2013; Nucci & Turiel, 2009; Perkins & Turiel, 2007).
+Still, most think it is sometimes permissible or even required to violate such general moral principles when they conflict with other principles (Dahl, Gingo, Uttich, & Turiel, in press; Nucci & Turiel, 2009; Perkins & Turiel, 2007).
 Violating a general principle, for instance by lying to protect someone's life, does not imply a lack of concern for honesty in that situation, nor does it indicate the absence of internal conflict.
-Rather, it may reflect a decision to prioritize other principles deemed more important than honesty, for instance human life.
-In our view, then, the violation of one moral principle in order to adhere to another principle is, by itself, not a sign of pathology or a lack of morality.
-On the contrary, such balancing of competing principles is an inherent feature of moral functioning (Dahl & Killen, in press; Turiel, 2003; Turiel & Dahl, in press).
+Rather, it may reflect a decision to prioritize other principles deemed more important than honesty, such as human life.
+In our view, then, the violation of a moral principle is not necessarily a sign of pathology or a lack of morality.
+On the contrary, we argue that people may do this to adhere to other valued principles, and such balancing of competing principles is an inherent feature of moral functioning (Dahl & Killen, in press; Turiel, 2003; Turiel & Dahl, in press).